American-Tahiti/American-Tahiti/README.md

 ##### Fun facts:
 - I first studied HTML around 1994 as an undergrad student.
 I didn't pursue it any further than one semester, but probably should have.
 - I'm looking for a career change.
 Full disclosure; pharmacy is not my calling.
 I landed there when my health insurance sales position was outsourced, hence I got transferred.
-My background is in Communication, Education and Sociology.
+My education and employment background also includes Communication, Education and Sociology.
 - No interesting backstory behind my name.
 Just "Tahiti" like the name of a random country/island in French Polynesia.
 It fits.
 As an introvert, I'm kind of an island.
 - I love world languages.
 I'm bilingual (Spanish/English) and also study French, Portuguese and Mandarin.
 I dabble in Arabic, Russian and Hindi.